 Dr. Jeffrey Schiff.

 The fellowship offers the opportunity to obtain comprehensive experience in the clinical and research aspects of lung transplantation.
 This includes participation in pre-transplantation assessment clinics, in the pre-transplantation management of listed patients and in post-transplant ambulatory clinics.
-Fellows have responsibilities for management of inpatients in the Lung Transplant Program and the Multi Organ Transplant Program.
+Fellows have responsibilities for management of inpatients in the Lung Transplant Program and the Transplant Program.

 Fellows present patients considered for transplantation to the Assessment Committee of the Lung Transplant Program and will take part in the discussions concerning candidacy.

 Fellows can further their training in management of advanced lung diseases through attendance at specialized lung disease clinics.